Professors: Weng, Yang

 Minors must complete one additional elective course.
 This course can be a second Chinese Studies course taken on campus, an advanced Chinese language course above CHIN 203 taken on campus, or an approved non-language course taken on study abroad.
 With approval, additional special topics one-time course offerings with Chinese Studies content many count as an elective.

-The Chinese program is also an essential part of the East Asian Studies program, and contributes to the International and Area Studies program as well.
+The Chinese program is also an essential part of the East Asian Studies Department, and contributes to the International and Area Studies program as well.
 Students may major in East Asian Studies or in International and Area Studies with a focus on East Asia.
-Interested students should consult with the director of East Asian Studies.
+Interested students should consult with the Chair of East Asian Studies.
 See catalog listings for East Asian Studies or International and Area Studies for requirements for these majors.

 Study Abroad Opportunities